alphagov/repo-archiving-tool/README.md

 ## Installation

+All from within your terminal --->

 1. Clone this repo to your local computer
-2. Run `npm install` from your terminal.
+2. Type `cd repo-archiving-tool` and press enter to go into the new folder
+3. Type `npm install` and hit enter.
+4. Type `touch .env` and press enter to create a `.env` file.

 ## Personal Access Token